Rohingya man hacked to death in Ukhiya

 Yasin was a night guard at an NGO-run community centre, he said.

-Criminals hacked him to death near the community centre in the Jamtoli area at Camp 15 around 10:00pm yesterday, said the OC.
+Criminals hacked him to death near the community centre in the Jamtoli area at Camp 15 around 10:00pm on Sunday, said the OC.

 The police speculate that the murder was committed by criminals looking to establish supremacy in the camp.